What is API Integration?

 With an API integration platform in place, not only can that team of developers focus their efforts elsewhere on strategic projects (say, composing new revenue-generating apps, for instance), but often fewer people are needed to keep every department productive.

-7. You need it to improve team productivity across the board.
+7. You need to improve team productivity across the board.

-For developers, coders and other members of the IT department, API integration platforms serve as a huge boon to productivity.
+For developers, coders and other members of the IT department, automating connectivity between applications and data sources via API integrations serve as a huge boon to productivity.
 The hours every month that would previously be spent creating, managing, overseeing and fixing APIs can instead be devoted to other pursuits.

 API integration platforms provide similar benefits to other enterprise departments too.
 Not only does this technology enable stacks to become a reality, but such platforms often allow even non-technical teams to create and manage their own APIs if desired.

-8. You need it, because it’s easier than managing each API individually.
+8. API integration platform makes it easier than managing each API individually.

 By using more manual API creation methods, even if the API itself was created by a third party, oversight and maintenance of that API still falls on developers or other IT staff members in the enterprise.
 As API use skyrockets, keeping tabs on all the APIs in place can be an exhausting and time-consuming effort.

 API integration platforms, however, can significantly reduce this administrative burden.
-By serving as a single pane of glass for all deployed and created APIs, this kind of integration platform simplifies management, security and overview processes.
+By serving as a single pane of glass for all deployed and created APIs, API integration tools simplify management, security and overview processes.

-9. You need the platform, because it’s better than doing it alone.
+9. Because it’s better than doing it alone.

 Whether self-created or third-party APIs are in use, businesses typically have no one to turn to for help.
 APIs made by outside parties might offer user guides and documentation, but good luck getting in touch with the likes of Google or Amazon for any specific queries.